Visualization Selection Guide

 ax.plot(monthly['month_str'], monthly['revenue'], marker='o')

-Avoid when: - You have fewer than 4 time points — use a bar chart instead; a line implies continuity that doesn't exist. - The x-axis is categorical with no natural order (station names, payment methods) — a bar chart is clearer.
+Avoid when: - You have fewer than 4 time points — use a bar chart.
+A line suggests a smooth flow that does not exist. - The x-axis is a category with no natural order (station names, payment methods) — a bar chart is clearer.

 What to watch for

-Add a rolling average overlay when the raw line is too noisy to read a trend:
+Add a rolling average on top when the raw line is too noisy to read:

 monthly['rolling_3m'] = monthly['revenue'].rolling(3, center=True).mean()